Charlie-Nicholls/Wild-Beyond-The-Witchlight/Compendium/Party/Quests/A Midsummer Nightmare.md

 >	You hear a muffled scuffling sound coming from beneath you.
 It's probably nothing dangerous, but you realise you forgot something.
 You see, there are two types of people who check underneath the bed before they go to sleep.
 Children, because they're naïve enough to think there might be monsters under the bed, and adventurers, because they're experienced enough to know that there might be monsters under the bed.
 You forgot to check under the bed.
 >^StartMonster

 - Looking under the bed will reveal an unnatural level of darkness.
-At this point start [[The Sandman]] music.
+At this point [[The Sandman]] and his music starts echoing in from the corridor.
 - [[Summer Night]] is under the bed, and a DC 12 Wisdom (Perception) check or dark vision will let them see her and she will ask for their help before an invisible monster grabs her, drags her further under the bed and she leaves the dream room.
-If they insist on trying to follow her, a door leading to a room of your choice can be found under the bed.
+If they try to follow her, a door leading to a room of your choice can be found under the bed.
+- If they go into the corridor before [[The Sandman]] reaches them, they will be chased down until the hotel manipulates its interior to lead them at a dead end with two or three doors they can look through before they choose which to enter.

 ### End
 - When they reach sufficient [[The Gem#Gem Shards]], they start to glow when pointing towards reception.
-Or they can just stumble upon reception randomly.
+Or they can locate reception in some other way, e.g. travelling down hallways in the direction of lower numbered doors.
+- [[Summer Night|Summer]] will tell them to find reception if spoken to.
+- If session time runs out before sufficient gems have been collected, they will be expelled from [[The Gem]] without saving [[Summer Night]]
+#### Reception
 - Here are a bunch more [[The Gem#Gem Shards]] laid out in the shape of the magnification rune, and a partially completed polarity reversal rune.
-- [[Warwin Squiggle]], the [[The Echoes|Echo]] of a gnomish wizard who was trapped here.
+- Warwin Squiggle, the [[The Echoes|Echo]] of a gnomish wizard who was trapped here.
 	- Before his death he learned about [[Summer Night]] and was determined to find a way to save her.
 	- He used the natural magic of the [[The Gem#Gem Shards]] to trap people along with a magnification rune to bring in more people to give [[The Sandman]] more dreams to extend [[Summer Night|Summer]]'s life while he worked on the reversal rune.
-	- He finished the rune and scribbled it on the back of the leaflet the players found, and succumbed to exhaustion when out looking for final [[The Gem#Gem Shards]] he needed.
+	- He finished the rune and scribbled it on the back of the leaflet the players found, and succumbed to exhaustion when out looking for the final [[The Gem#Gem Shards]] he needed.
 This is the body they found at the start.
 	- He is now one of [[The Echoes]], trapped in a loop of bringing people in and trying to finish his rune and obtain the [[The Gem#Gem Shards]] he needs to finish.
 	- He will be put at peace when shown the completed runes and [[The Gem#Gem Shards]] gathered by the players.
 His illusion of life beginning to break down as the players finish the story.
 - [[Summer Night]] is in a bed in a staff room behind the reception desk.
-When the players get here, [[The Sandman]] will enter/be in this room protecting [[Summer Night|Summer]].
+When the players get here, [[The Sandman]] will enter or already be in this room protecting [[Summer Night|Summer]].
 - [[The Sandman]]'s sand will be running low to indicate she is running out of dreams.
 If the players donate a dream, whoever is asleep will be able to speak to [[The Sandman]].
-- Anyone awake will be able to speak to [[Summer Night]] by entering any room, by default they will enter room 1, the dream of [[Summer Night|Summer]] running through a forest, entering the [[Feywild]] and meeting a hag.
+- Anyone awake will be able to speak to [[Summer Night]] by entering any room, room 1, the nearest room to reception, is the dream of [[Summer Night|Summer]] running through a forest, entering the [[Feywild]] and meeting a hag.